-To ensure everyone has that opportunity, and to create healthier communities where we all can thrive, we focus on building equity-focused systems of health.
-We champion community-led solutions, working closely with our partners to make sure that people with low incomes in America’s cities have access to safe, affordable housing, fresh food, clean air, primary care and economic opportunities.
+To help ensure that future, we champion community-led solutions, working closely with our partners to make sure that people with low incomes in America’s cities have access to high quality affordable housing, fresh food, clean air, safe neighborhoods and economic opportunities.

-Communities across the U.S. have the expertise and experience to design solutions that change systems, services and practices to achieve equitable outcomes.
-By tapping into their expertise, we can change how we think about what is possible and build a new system of health for all of us.
+Communities across the U.S. have the expertise and experience to design solutions that change systems, services and practices to achieve equitable health outcomes.
+By changing how we invest in communities and trusting in their power and ability, together we can build new systems of health for all of us.